mediabuff/qt-static-lib/README.md

 Install & Check
 ---
-Download from Release page, unpack to `D:\Qt57-VS2015`.
+Download from Release page, usage will be there.

 You can run `bin/qmake.exe -v` to get the build prefix.